faros-ai/custom-faros-destination-example/README.md

 # Build Docker Images

-In order to build a Docker image for a connector run the `docker build` command and set `path` and `version` arguments.
+In order to build a Docker image for a destination run the `docker build` command and set `path` and `version` arguments.

-For example for Faros Destination connector run:
+For example, for the `example-destination` run:

 ```sh
 docker build . --build-arg path=destinations/example-destination --build-arg version=0.1.0 -t example-destination